jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

 It looks like the RAM has a pattern of sequentially increasing values _and_ that the RAM addresses map to different variables in our code (i.e `pxCurrentTCB`).
 This suggests we overflowed the stack we were using and started to clobber RAM in the system until we ran off the end of RAM!

-> TIP: To catch this type of failure sooner consider using a [MPU Region](https://interrupt.memfault.com/blog/fix-bugs-and-secure-firmware-with-the-mpu#catch-stack-overflows-with-the-mpu)
+> TIP: To catch this type of failure sooner consider using an [MPU Region](https://interrupt.memfault.com/blog/fix-bugs-and-secure-firmware-with-the-mpu#catch-stack-overflows-with-the-mpu)

 Since the crash is reproducible, let's leverage a watchpoint and see if we can capture the stack corruption in action!
 Let's add a watchpoint for any access near the bottom of RAM, `0x2000000c`: